It felt good to be out of the rain

-The third way is to rewrite the lyrics of a song and replace them with lyrics of the author's creation.
+The second way is to actively rewrite the lyrics of a song and replace them with lyrics of the author's creation.
 There's a very good chance readers won't recognize it unless you specifically spell out which song or band you're "covering", so to speak, and even then it could just as easily detract from the experience.
-Some fanficition is nothing but Song Fic, essentially rewriting the lyrics into a poem that fits whatever franchise they're writing about.
+Some fanfiction is nothing but Song Fic, essentially rewriting the lyrics into a poem that fits whatever franchise they're writing about.
 It's certainly the more creative way, but it can still seem totally out of place.